danieltamming/webscrape-mask-donation/README.md

 The webpage uses JavaScript, so a Selenium webdriver is used to load the page in its entirety.
 Please do not close the FireFox window until the program completes.

+### Instructions
+1. clone the repository
+2. create a virtual environment and install all packages in requirements.txt
+3. in your command line run `python main.py`